JoeKnittel/joeknittel.github.io/_posts/2021-01-19-Extending-the-Functionality-of-Excel.md

 {% highlight vb %}

-'when a word is input into the target cell, this sub is called; the word's definition is printed in the cell one place to its right
+'when a word is input into the target cell, this sub is called; the word's definition 'is printed in the cell one place to its right
 Sub printDef(row As Integer, col As Integer)

     Cells(row, col).Value = getTransformedDef(Cells(row, col - 1).Value)